pensando/pensando-elk/docs/install.rst

 3. Give the installing user the ability to run sudo without a password [1]_
 4. Create a virtualenv and install the appropriate libraries (i.e. ansible, click, etc.)
 5. Run ansible playbook(s) to install docker and configure for non-root usage

+.. seealso:: If you wish to change any of the settings before installing, visit the :ref:`advanced-settings`

 To execute, cd into the base directory of pensando-elk and run the install script: